YihanWang617/On-ell_p-Robustness-of-Ensemble-Stumps-and-Trees/README.md

 # On L-p Robustness of Decision Stumps and Trees

-This repo contains an implementation for **L-p verification for decision stump ensemble and decision tree ensemble**, based on [provably-robust-boosting](https://github.com/max-andr/provably-robust-boosting) and [treeVerification](https://github.com/chenhongge/treeVerification)
+This repo contains an implementation of **L-p robustness of Ensemble Decision Stumps and Trees**, based on [provably-robust-boosting](https://github.com/max-andr/provably-robust-boosting) and [treeVerification](https://github.com/chenhongge/treeVerification)

 ## Dependences
 ### ensemble stump verification and ensemble stump/tree training